 Before academia, my professional career was in the new media field (covering everything from interaction design with Saatchi and Saatchi to internet governance for the United Nations Development Program), and I still try and understand the relationship between technological structure and cultural form: one recent piece that could be worth reading is on “Platforms and Public Participation” for Continuum.

-I live, work and surf in the lands of the Boon Wurrung with my partner Ruth DeSouza, and we are in continual acknowledgement of our debt to this stolen territory and its customary owners, and the necessity to find ways to bring about a world that may restore sovereignty for them.
+I live, work and surf in the lands of the Boon Wurrung with my partner Ruth DeSouza, and we are in continual acknowledgement of our debt to this stolen territory and its customary owners, and the necessity to work in concert with their sovereignty.

 Do feel free to get in touch via the details below.